-△ 8-300 General Requirements of Substation Fences (Appendix B)
+8-300 General Requirements of Substation Fences (Appendix B)

-- (1) Electrical utility system equipment with exposed energized parts that are not located in a building or on an elevated platform in accordance with the requirements of Section 10 of this Code shall be enclosed within a fence constructed in accordance with this rule. - (2) The horizontal separation between the fence and exposed energized parts shall not be less than 2.5 m for the area, as defined in Figure 6. - (3) The fence, excluding barbed wire, shall be not less than 1.8 m high. - (4) Subject to Subrule (5), fence posts shall be set at a depth of not less than 1.0 m. - (5) Subrule (4) does not apply where lesser setting depths are required due to ground conditions, or portable fencing is used, and methods designed, engineered, and constructed in accordance with recognized industry standards are used to brace and anchor the fence. - (6) If soil conditions are unstable, fences shall be braced or foundations designed to provide the same stability provided in stable soil conditions. - (7) The maximum spacing between posts shall be 3.0 m. - (8) If a building that is not owned by the operator of the utility system is located within 2.0 m of the fence or forms parts of the fence, a guard system shall be designed, engineered, and constructed in accordance with recognized industry standards.
+- (1) Electrical utility system equipment with exposed energized parts that are not individually enclosed, located in a building or on an elevated platform in accordance with the requirements of Section 10 of this Code shall be enclosed within a fence constructed in accordance with this rule. - (2) The horizontal separation between the exterior fence and exposed energized parts shall not be less than 2.5 m for voltages up to and including 200 kV (phase to phase), and no less than 4 m for voltages greater than 200 kV (phase to phase) for the area, as defined in Figure 6. - (3) The fence, excluding barbed wire, shall be not less than 1.8 m high. - (4) Subject to Subrule (5), fence posts shall be set at a depth of not less than 1.0 m. - (5) Subrule (4) does not apply where lesser setting depths are required due to ground conditions, or portable fencing is used, and methods designed, engineered, and constructed in accordance with recognized industry standards are used to brace and anchor the fence. - (6) If soil conditions are unstable, fences shall be braced or foundations designed to provide the same stability provided in stable soil conditions. - (7) The maximum spacing between posts shall be 3.0 m.

+(8) If a building that is not owned by the operator of the utility system is located within 2.0 m of the fence or forms parts of the fence, a guard system shall be designed, engineered, and constructed in accordance with recognized industry standards.
 The guard shall be placed on the building where there is danger that persons accessing the building roof may fall into the fenced enclosure or inadvertently place conductive objects into the fenced enclosure.

-\triangle 8-302 Metal Fences
+8-302 Metallic Chain Link Fences